alirezasdg1/Bike-Sharing/README.md

 ### Usage patterns of users for Weekdays vs Weekend

 I investigated the usage patterns of different users for weekdays and weekend.
-T-test analyses showed that the number of trips for registered users are significantly (p-value < 0.001) higher than casual user plus 10% percent of the total usages for both weekdays and weekend.
+T-test analyses showed that the number of trips/day for registered users are significantly (p-value < 0.001) higher than casual users for both weekdays and weekend.
 It is also worth noting that the number of trips of registered users decreased from weekdays to weekend (Fig 6).
 This pattern is opposite for casual users.

 <p align="center">
 <img src='src/figs/UsersDays.png'>